College of Charleston Class of 2015, Marine Biology

 Ever since watching Cousteau’s Ocean Odyssey, the Kratt Brothers, Nature and National Geographic specials on coral reef fishes and sharks, and wading for hours in the tide pools, I’ve pursued a life as a marine biologist.
 Throughout my undergraduate experience at the College of Charleston, I was fortunate enough to work with the South Carolina Dept. of Natural Resources and the College’s biology and geology/environmental geosciences departments to conduct research and present findings on reef fishes and habitat in the South Atlantic bight, pharmaceutical toxicology and its effects on larval amphibians, and the bathymetry of regions of the continental shelf off the South Carolina coast.
 In the summer of 2016, I worked for the Massachusetts Audubon Society’s Coastal Waterbird Program, monitoring nesting migratory birds on Monomoy Island.

 I currently work at the Riverbend Environmental Education Center as an educator, where I lead school trips, summer programs, and nature parties.
-Some of the dearest and most impactful memories of my childhood are from Audubon summer camps, and I can credit them with at least some inspiration to become involved in wildlife and marine biology.
+The most formative experiences of my childhood are from Audubon summer camps, and I can credit them with at least some inspiration to become involved in wildlife and marine biology.
 I hope that my actions can help to inspire another generation to help protect our planet.